sophgo/sophon-sail/docs/source_en/module_cpp/cpp_Decoder.rst

 * compressed: bool

-Whether to compress the decoded output to NV12, default is True
+Whether to compress the decoded output to NV12, default is true

 * tpu_id: int